-All humans can or do exhibit masculine and feminine traits, they are not limited to one sex or gender and they are not as simple as a deep voice or limp wrist.
-Unfortunately, the public conversation around femininity and masculinity is pretty aggressive (as of 2018), and “toxic masculinity" is now a key buzzword with a political motivation.
-It animates some, causes others to tune out, and its meaning is largely ignored by all.
-In some ways, the haphazard use of “toxic masculinity” to make a disconnected point is itself a form of toxic masculinity.
+All humans can or do exhibit masculine and feminine traits, they are not limited to one sex or gender and they are not as simple as a deep voice or childbearing hips.
+Unfortunately, the public conversation around femininity and masculinity is often aggressive.
+"Toxic masculinity" is now a key buzzword with a political motivation.
+It animates some, causes others to tune out, and the meaning behind those two words is casually ignored.

-For the record, "toxic masculinity" is a result of one expressing “masculine” traits to such an extent that they prove damaging to themselves or a society.
-Masculine traits include logic, ambition, protection, independence, discipline, and strength among others.
-Too much of a good thing is not a good thing, and so while masculine traits themselves are not “bad,” an over-expression of ambition and logic, for example, may result in a "scorched Earth” approach to problem solving.
+For the record, "toxic masculinity" is the idea that one can express masculine traits to such an extent that they are damaging to themselves or society.
+Traditionally "masculine" traits include logic, ambition, protection, independence, discipline, and strength - among others.
+Too much of a good thing is not a good thing, and so while masculine traits themselves are not bad, over-expression of ambition and logic, for example, may result in a "scorched earth" approach to problem-solving.

-Toxic masculinity shows up in situations where hierarchy, order, and discipline work to the detriment of a chapter - there is an exertion of force or ambition without acknowledgement for the needs and humanity of others in the room.
-It shows in our approach toward hazing and substance abuse: punitive policies and actions, but also shows in dangerous forms of hazing itself.
+Toxic masculinity shows up in situations where hierarchy, order, and discipline work to the detriment of a chapter - there is an exertion of force or ambition without acknowledgment for the needs and humanity of others in the room.
+It shows in our approach toward hazing and substance abuse - punitive policies and actions - and in dangerous forms of hazing itself.

-Toxic femininity is on display when we place the "community" above the chapter, and when we pander to the desires of politicians, news celebrities and twitter trolls above our own members.
-It shows when we prevent students from freely associating because we want to nurture failing chapters - even if we actually worsen the state of those failing chapters with our abundance of “help.”
+Toxic femininity is on display when we place the "community" above the chapter.
+It shows when we prevent students from freely associating and creating new fraternities or sororities because we want to nurture and rebuild failing chapters - even if our help actually worsens the state of those failing chapters or simply delays their inevitable demise.

 Mars (associated with the masculine) and Venus (associated with the feminine) are actually both perfect metaphors of toxic masculinity and femininity.
-Mars is barren, lifeless, and representative of a "scorched Earth,” where the atmosphere is to thin and too barren to nurture life.
-Venus is the opposite, it’s atmosphere is heavy to the extent that it is poisonous, so much so that it incubates the planet into a boiling, swampy mess.
+Mars is barren, lifeless, and representative of a "scorched earth," where the atmosphere is too thin and too barren to nurture life.
+Venus is the opposite.
+Its atmosphere is heavy to the extent that it is poisonous and incubates the planet into a boiling, swampy mess.

-Our Earth is right in the middle.
-Fertile and feminine enough to nurture life, and powerfully masculine to push life to evolve further.
+Earth is right in the middle.
+Fertile and feminine enough to nurture life, but disciplined and masculine enough to push life to evolve further.